The McLaren W1 is Redefining the Hypercar

 - Power: 1,600 hp (on E85 gas)

-- McLaren Advantage: Slightly more accessible price point and proven hybrid system.
+- McLaren Advantage: A little lower price and a track record of proven hybrid technology.

 Is the McLaren W1 Worth It?

 What do you think?
-Would you take the McLaren W1 over its rivals like the Ferrari SF90 or Bugatti Chiron?
-Or do you think another brand holds the crown for the ultimate hypercar?
-Let us know in the comments below!
+Do you think the McLaren W1 has more of an appeal than its rival competitors like the Ferrari SF90 or Bugatti Chiron?
+Or is there another brand you believe takes the crown of ultimate hypercar?
+Sound off in the comments!